chaos-mesh/rfcs/text/2021-10-08-monitoring-metrics-about-chaos-mesh.md

 <!-- markdownlint-enable -->

 The current design of Buckets is shown in the table below.
-The distribution of these data needs to be obtained later in order to adjust the values so that the number of samples in each bucket is similar.
+The distribution of these data need to be obtained later in order to adjust the values so that the number of samples in each bucket is similar.

 <!-- markdownlint-disable MD013 -->